-8 Ways to Jump Start Your 2020 Financial Resolutions
+8 Ways to Jump-Start Your 2023 Financial Resolutions

-It’s officially 2020, which means the start of a new year and decade.
+It’s almost 2023, and this past year has flown by.
 At Launch, we’re always thinking of ways we can help our members improve their financial well being, especially at the start of a new year.
 This is also something on the minds of many Americans as a new year starts and resolutions are made.
-According to a recent Fidelity Investments survey, 67% of Americans plan to make a financial resolution this year, including reducing personal debt and saving more.
-If you share some of these same goals, we’ve outlined a few steps to jump start your 2020 financial resolutions.
+One in three Americans are planning to make finance-related New Year’s resolutions for 2023, according to a new WalletHub Survey.
+We’ve outlined a few steps to jump start your 2023 financial resolutions.

 1. Identify your financial goals